At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 - Professional advisers including lawyers, bankers, auditors and insurers based worldwide who provide consultancy, banking, legal, insurance and accounting services.

-- HM Revenue & Customs, regulators and other authorities based worldwide who require reporting of processing activities in certain circumstances.
+- HM Revenue & Customs, regulators and other authorities in the UK who require reporting of processing activities in certain circumstances.

 YOUR LEGAL RIGHTS